rybern/optimization-docs/optimization-docs.md

     }

-<a id="org2a4947e"></a>

-## DONE One step loop unrolling
+## One step loop unrolling

-One step loop unrolling is similar to [static loop unrolling](#org5d397e8), but it only 'unrolls' the first iteration of a loop, and can therefore work even when the total number of iterations is not predictable.
+One step loop unrolling is similar to [static loop unrolling](#orgb8753ff), but it only 'unrolls' the first iteration of a loop, and can therefore work even when the total number of iterations is not predictable.
 This can speed up a program by providing more opportunities for further optimizations such as partial evaluation and lazy code motion.

 Example Stan program: